jkereako/jkereako.github.io/about.md

 date: 2015-03-27 13:24:00
 permalink: /about/
 ---
-I am a sofware developer who just surpassed 6 years in the professional world.
-I contract as an iOS developer for [NOAA Fisheries][garfo].
+I am a software developer who just surpassed 6 years in the professional world.
+Currently, I contract as an iOS developer for [NOAA Fisheries][garfo].

-I spent over 3 years at [NESN][nesn] as a WordPress developer where I made a [native iPhone app][nesn-mobile]—yes, I know it has horrible reviews but in my defensethe app had bad reviews before my date of hire—and automated the posting of their [TV schedule][nesn-tv-schedule].
+I spent over 3 years at [NESN][nesn] as a WordPress developer where I made a [native iPhone app][nesn-mobile]—yes, I know it has lousy reviews but in my defense the app had lousy reviews before my date of hire—and automated the posting of their [TV schedule][nesn-tv-schedule].
 I wrote several WordPress plugins and interacted directly with the folks at Automattic.

 I truly enjoy programming.
 I work on side projects and maintain this blog to stay sharp and relevant.
 I will often upload my code to GitHub.